FlexMeasures/flexmeasures/Readme.md

 You can run automated tests with:

-    py.test
+    pytest

+With coverage reporting:

+    pytest --cov=bvp --cov-config .coveragerc

 Also possible:

     python setup.py test

 One possible source of failures is that pytest needs to be build with Python>=3.6.
+Ask which pytest is being used:

+    which pytest

 ## Developing